Level up for UX: Design lessons from video games

 An American social psychologist Leon Festinger came up with his social comparison theory in 1954: he stated that individuals have the drive to gain self-evaluations, and, in the absence of clear standards, start comparing themselves to others.
 The most exciting part is that, according to Festinger, you are much more likely to compare yourself to someone whose abilities and opinions resemble yours.
 On the contrary, if a person is very different from you, you will be less compelled to measure your progress against theirs.

 It follows that we prefer to compete with those who are in our own group: age-wise, profession-wise, education-wise, and so on.
-The closer you get to the “top” of that group, the higher your
+The closer you get to the “top” of that group, the higher your self‑esteem.

 The same theory might be of help when designing a product interface.
 Try splitting users into pools based on some similarities and compare those pools against each other.
 It works well for abstract concepts: points gained, calories burned, a score of any kind.
 If a particular metric brings a user closer to the top, make it stand out.